The origin and spread of the family name Kidd in Northwest Yorkshire, England, 1300 to 1800

 1798 b John son of Mary and William Kidd

-THE PARISH OF GISBURN Townships: Gisburn, Gisburn Forest, Paythorne, Bolton, Rimington, Swinden, Horton Registers runs from 1561 to 1812
+THE PARISH OF GISBURN Townships: Gisburn, Gisburn Forest, Paythorne, Bolton, Rimington, Swinden, Horton Registers run from 1561

 1598 m Margreta Kidd & Johannes Aierton de Beeld